yetulaxman/htvs/README.md

 wget https://a3s.fi/biobb/biobb_wf_md_setup.sif
 ```

-##  Install the Protein MD Setup on LUMI based on the built container
+##  Install the BioBB Protein MD Setup on LUMI based on the built container

-tykky file on LUMI:
+Use [lumi-container-wrapper](https://docs.csc.fi/computing/containers/tykky/) (aka tykky wrapper at CSC) to install the  Protein MD Setup on LUMI as below:

 ```
 module load purge
 module load LUMI
 module load lumi-container-wrapper
 mkdir /projappl/project_465001676/yetukuri/biobb_md
 wrap-container -w /opt/conda/envs/biobb_wf_md_setup_env/bin biobb_wf_md_setup.sif --prefix /projappl/project_465001676/yetukuri/biobb_md
 ```
+The above container wrapper command will install the software in the path : /projappl/project_465001676/yetukuri/biobb_md.

+## Build lua file for LUMI OoD
+The module files are located on /projappl/project_xxxx/www_lumi_modules/.
+There should be a .lua file corresponding to a application.
+The example lua file for this application is